Zahed Sultan

-Zahed Sultan is a multimedia artist, culture producer, filmmaker, and social entrepreneur of Kuwaiti-Indian heritage based in London.
+Zahed Sultan is a multimedia artist, culture producer, filmmaker, and social entrepreneur of Kuwaiti-Indian heritage based in London, England.
 He has performed and presented his work internationally.
 Sultan is particularly known for his live audio-visual-dance performances.

 Music

 Career beginnings

 Sultan began his career as a teenager, DJing for both mixed and segregated parties in Kuwait.
-During his time in college, he worked as a promoter for nightclubs around Boston, MA (US).
+During his time in college, he worked as a promoter for nightclubs around Boston, Massachusetts, in the United States.
 Sultan wrote his first track using a PC and an analog Roland sampler to program and sequence the song.
-Several years later, he created a small body of work entitled illusive for a local exhibition in Kuwait and won 3rd place in DJ Sasha's Involver remix competition with Global Underground and Ableton.
+Several years later, he created a small body of work entitled illusive for a local exhibition in Kuwait and won third place in DJ Sasha's Involver remix competition with Global Underground and Ableton.
 Sultan's remix was later signed by Sasha's label Xpander to the TV series Crime Scene Investigation (CSI).

 Releases

-Sultan released his debut album Hi Fear, Lo Love in 2011.
-Its first single, "I Saw Her, I Fell For Her" was licensed to the movie 11.6 directed by Philippe Godeau.
-Its second single, "I Want Her But I Don't Want Her" was featured on Stephane Pompougnac's internationally acclaimed Hôtel Costes, Vol. 15 compilation becoming the first modern track from the Persian Gulf area to be featured on a global music compilation.
-MTV Iggy featured Sultan's third single "Walkin Away" and highlighted Sultan as an emerging artist from the Middle East.
-The album was followed up by a string of remixes by emerging artists.
+Sultan released his debut album Hi Fear, Lo Love in 2011, and the music reflected his own cultural background.
+Its first single, "I Saw Her, I Fell For Her", was licensed to the movie 11.6, directed by Philippe Godeau.
+Its second single, "I Want Her But I Don't Want Her", was featured on Stephane Pompougnac's internationally acclaimed Hôtel Costes, Vol. 15 compilation, becoming the first modern track from the Persian Gulf area to be featured on a global music compilation.
+MTV Iggy featured Sultan's third single, "Walkin Away", and highlighted Sultan as an emerging artist from the Middle East.
+The album was followed up with a string of remixes by emerging artists.

 In 2012, Sultan released an EP titled Reuse Me for an eco-friendly exhibition he organizes in Kuwait called REUSE.
-The song "Like This" from the EP won favorable reviews by a number of online magazines and blogs such as The East / West Sound.
+The song "Like This" from the EP won favourable reviews by a number of online magazines and blogs, such as The East / West Sound.
 In 2013, Sultan was also featured on O2 Academy TV in London, UK.